cloudforet-io/api-doc/content/en/board/v1/Board.md

 bookFlatSection: true
 ---
 # [Board](#Board)
-desc: A Board is a bulletin-board-type resource for posting notices and announcements in Cloudforet.
+A Board is a bulletin-board-type resource for posting notices and announcements in Cloudforet.

 >  **Package : spaceone.api.board.v1**